-- 5.1 Customers can tell us about their support needs at any time, and how they wish to communicate with us, for example, through My Account, by email, by phone or in person. - 5.2 We will also provide customers with the opportunity to tell us their support needs using explicit consent to gain personal information.
-Our storage, use and sharing of personal information is compliant with data protection requirements. - 5.3 Maintaining accurate records of customer support needs is very important, and we do this to ensure we deliver services to meet our customers' needs.
-Keeping this information means that our customers do not need to repeat personal information at each contact point, which can be frustrating or distressing. - 5.4 Having accurate information about customers' needs is important as it helps us to respond to individual needs and to design, tailor and improve homes and services. - 5.5 We also take extra steps to identify customers with vulnerabilities and are looking at ways to improve our information about customer needs, without being overly intrusive in our customer engagement.
-Examples of this include QR codes in buildings or asking additional questions when customers get in touch with us. - 5.6 Appendix 2 summarises additional steps we take to check needs at key stages in the customer journey, and to do so sensitively. - 5.7 Staff and operatives should keep records updated as a household's support needs change.
+- 5.1 Customers can tell us about their support needs at any time, and how they wish to communicate with us via: - My Account (a2dominion.co.uk/myaccount) - Our live chat service (a2dominion.co.uk) - Calling us on 0800 432 0077 - Speaking toa member of our staff at one of our office locations (Ealing, Staines, Winchester and Oxford) - Writing to us at: A2Dominion, 113 Uxbridge Road, Ealing, W5 5TL - 5.2 We will also provide customers with the opportunity to tell us their support needs using consent to gain personal information.
+Our storage, use and sharing of personal information is compliant with data protection requirements. - 5.3 We will use our Customer Relationship Management tools (D365) to maintain accurate records of customer support needs, and to identify and prioritise customers who are most at risk to ensure we deliver services to meet our customers' needs. - 5.4 We will keep information updated as household support needs change.
+Ensuring information remains up to date means that our customers do not need to repeat personal information at each contact point, which can be frustrating or distressing. - 5.5 As well as helping us to respond to individual needs, we will use information about the needs of our customers to help us design, tailor and improve homes and services. - 5.6 We aim to use the least intrusive way possible to gather customer information, for example using QR codes in buildings to allow customers to give their information in a way that suits them. - 5.7 Appendix 2 summarises additional steps we take to check needs at key stages in the customer journey, and to do so sensitively.